Ruben2776/PicView/.github/README.md

     <img src="https://d33wubrfki0l68.cloudfront.net/7fa49db824f06b6b0f7ff10c299560149b36416f/3dc08/assets/video/hlsl-v2-800w.webp" />
 </h1>

+### Use the slider to change the intensity of the effect

+Save it locally, set is as wallpaper/lock-screen image, or copy it to clip-holder with the effect applied.
+___

 If you have 7-Zip or WinRAR installed, you can view images inside archives, such as `.zip`, `.rar`, etc, and comic book archives (`.cbr`, `.cb7`, `.cbt`, .`cbz`, `.cba`).